Setting up your account on the web server.

-3. Configure your FileZilla account to connect to the web server.
+3. Configure your FTP client (FileZilla or whichever FTP client you use) to connect to your account on the web server.

 There are many different FTP clients out there.
 FileZilla is probably a good choice as it is simple and free, and is available for both PCs and Macs.
 There are also a few minor drawbacks which I will discuss in class.
-You can download the client at http://filezilla-project.org/
+Be sure to download the client from http://filezilla-project.org/

 Here are the basic instructions if you are using FileZilla.
-However, please note that different versions may work slightly differently.
-We will also go over this step together in class.
+However, please note that different versions of FTP software may work slightly differently.
+I will also demonstrate in a video.

 1. Click on File -> Site Manager -> New Site